Garden City High School (Michigan): 1982–present

 Garden City High School (the current location of Garden City High School) and West Senior High School (the current location of Garden City Middle School) consolidated during the 1982-1983 school year, and no longer went by the nicknames Garden City "East" and "Garden City" West.
 Prior to this consolidation, Garden City High School was known as the Panthers with the colors Royal Blue and Gray (and/or White).
 West Senior High School was known as the Tigers and were Black and Orange.
 When the 2 schools consolidated, the first graduating class chose the new colors and mascot.
-The seniors coming from West Senior High School chose the mascot (the Cougar) and the seniors from Garden City High School chose the colors (Royal Blue and Orange), even though it should have remained the Panthers with the colors staying Royal Blue and Gray (and/or White).
-When West Senior High School became the Middle School the mascot (Tigers) and the colors (Orange and Black) should have been used by the Middle School.
+The seniors coming from West Senior High School chose the mascot (the Cougar) and the seniors from Garden City High School chose the colors (Royal Blue and Orange).
 The senior classes went from approximately 300 students at each school, to a total of a little over 600 students in the graduating class of 1983.
 In 2008, Garden City High School made the decision to switch to the trimester academic system, which saw advantages as well as disadvantages.
-In 2015, due to a lack of money, the Garden City School Board made the decision to switch back to the traditional semester system for the 2015-2016 school year and beyond.
+In 2015, the Garden City School Board made the decision to switch back to the traditional semester system for the 2015-2016 school year and beyond.